MicrosoftDocs/ATADocs/ATPDocs/atp-role-groups.md

 > [!NOTE]
 > Any global administrator or security administrator on the tenant's Azure Active Directory is automatically an Azure ATP administrator.

-## Accessing the Workspace management portal
+## Accessing the workspace management portal

 Access to the workspace managememt portal (portal.atp.azure.com) can only be accomplished by an Azure AD user who has the directory role of global administrator or security administrator.
 After you enter the portal, you can create the different workspaces.
 For each workspace, the Azure ATP service will create three security groups in your Azure Active Directory tenant: Administrators, Users, Viewers.